Sahuri/create-webapp-use-python-django-onWindows/4_DJango-admin.md

 4. Type _python manage.py createsuperuser_ for create user and password at DJango admin.
 5. Run webapp with type _python manage.py runserver_
 6. Open browser type localhost:8000/admin on url.
-7. Login with superuser which we created.
+7. Login with superuser which we created earlier.